htrajan/ht-drawsteel/Bestiary/Radenwight Bruxer.md

 - ★ 12–16: 9 damage; M3 [[Grabbed|grabbed]]
 - ✸ 17+: 12 damage; [[Grabbed|grabbed]]

-Effect: While the target is [[Grabbed|grabbed]], they take 2 damage at the start of each of the bruxer’s turns.
+Effect: While the target is [[Grabbed|grabbed]], they take 2 damage at the start of each of the bruxer's turns.

 **Flurry of Bites (3 Malice)**